dbsectrainer/Programming-Languages/README.md

 2. Updating existing materials
 3. Fixing errors or broken links
 4. Improving documentation
+5. Adding enterprise use cases

+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a PR.

 ## 📝 License

 This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 👤 Author & Maintainer

+This repository is maintained by [Donnivis Baker](https://github.com/dbsectrainer).
+For questions or feedback, please open an issue or reach out directly.

+---
+Last Updated: February 2025